johnw1llliam/bigbrother/README.md

 - Running Detection: Identifying individuals who are running.
 - Loitering Detection: Flagging individuals who remain in an area for an unusual amount of time.
 - Fighting Detection: Detecting physical altercations between people.
-- Crowd Anomaly: Identifying unusual patterns or behaviors in a crowd.
+- Crowd Detection: Identifying crowd.
 - General Video Anomaly: A general-purpose model for detecting any unusual event in a video feed.

 📈 Analytics & Counting